xqwen/fastenloc/README.md

 ## New features in version 3

 1. Unified VCF input format for both complex- and molecular-trait data
+2. Improved computational methods for Bayesian fine-mapping results using signal clusters/credible sets
+3. Improved multiple imputation procedure
-2. Diagnosis output from multiple imputation procedure
+4. Diagnosis output from multiple imputation procedure
-3. Capping option for enrichment parameter ($a_1$)
+5. Capping option for enrichment parameter ($a_1$)
-4. Tutorial and documentation
+6. Updated tutorial and documentation
-5. Utility for using fine-mapping results from other software tools (e.g., SuSiE)
+7. Utility to convert fine-mapping results from other software tools (e.g., SuSiE)

 ## License